 For more information, you can visit the ASVAB website.

 Do you need assistance in identifying a career field that matches your natural interests and abilities?
 If so, the CHS College & Career Center can help.
 The College & Career Center is located in Sousa #119.
 The Facilitator can assist students in the completion of college admissions, financial aid applications, SAT/ACT registration, College Searches, as well as Career Interest Inventories.
-Walk-ins are encouraged during home pass periods.
+Walk-ins are encouraged during Senior home pass periods.
 Or... for a hall pass to be generated, simply ask your Counselor to refer you to the CHS College Career Center.

 The Hazlewood Act is a State of Texas benefit that provides qualified Veterans, spouses, and dependent children with an education benefit of up to 150 hours of tuition exemption, including most fee charges, at public institutions of higher education in Texas.
 This does not include living expenses, books, or supply fees.